cklutz/ItalicComments/README.markdown

+Updated to keep the default font for comments.

 An editor extension for Visual Studio 2010 (Beta1) that italicizes comments and adds a few other visual changes to XML doc comments.

 All source code is released under the [Ms-PL license](http://www.opensource.org/licenses/ms-pl.html).